mehulmundhava/ship-ai/README.md

 A modern AI-powered application that converts natural language questions into SQL queries using **LangGraph** and **Agentic RAG**.
 This project re-architects the original `ship-ai` to use:

 - **LangGraph** instead of LangChain for agent orchestration
-- **FAISS vector store** for storing example queries and business rules
+- **PostgreSQL pgvector** for storing example queries and business rules
 - **Conditional tool calling** - LLM decides when to retrieve examples vs. execute queries
 - **Reduced token consumption** by moving long prompts to vector store